 Even professional repairers are at risk

 I’ve had many lucky escapes myself, and over the years, I’ve heard about many diy enthusiasts, and even several trained domestic appliance service engineers getting electrocuted and killed.

-Here are my top 3 safety tips on DIY repair safety-
+Here are my top 4 safety tips on DIY repair safety-

-Never work on any appliance whilst it is still plugged in – but a critical rule is to always make absolutely sure that it is in fact unplugged or disconnected.
-It’s easy to get it wrong especially when plugs disappear behind kitchen units.
+Never work on any appliance whilst it is still plugged in.
+But a critical rule is to always make absolutely sure that it is in fact unplugged or disconnected.
+It’s easy to get it wrong, especially when plugs disappear behind kitchen units.

-Examples of personal near misses.
+Examples of personal near misses